 Since the concepts of statistics and their associated methods are central to Psychology as a science, I am trying to ensure that all Psychology Majors have the basics down pat.
-Before you can move on to a new unit of material, I want you to demonstrate that you have a solid understanding of the current material.
+Before moving on to a new unit of material, I want you to demonstrate that you have a solid understanding of the current material.
 "A solid understanding" is operationalized [you may remember that concept from the Methods course] by getting at least 80% on the unit tests.
-With this knowledge, you can then go on to learn the next unit's content; moreover, you will be better prepared to take the course exams because you have already acquired the bulk of the information.
+With this knowledge, you will be ready to learn the next unit's content; moreover, you will be better prepared to take the course exams because you have already acquired the bulk of the information.